natcap/invest.users-guide/source/sdr.rst

  * Increase in reservoir sedimentation diminishing reservoir performance or increasing sediment control costs
  * Increase in harbor sedimentation requiring dredging to preserve navigation in rivers and estuaries

-Evaluating service entails locating the relevant beneficiaries on the landscape and linking them to sediment trapping (or change in sediment export).
+Evaluating service entails locating the relevant beneficiaries on the landscape and linking them to places that contribute to avoided erosion or avoided export (or change in sediment export).
 As an example for point beneficiaries such as a drinking water withdrawal, one method is to create the watershed that drains to that point location (using a tool like :ref:`delineateit`) and then sum the avoided export output raster (or the change in sediment export, if working with scenarios) within that watershed.

 Quantitative Valuation